UK breakdown coverGet a quote

 Arguably the party capital of the world, Londoners certainly know how to see the New Year in with style.
 Up to 250,000 revellers regularly line the banks of the River Thames to witness the magnificent fireworks, before joining in for a rowdy rendition of Auld Land Syne.
 With bars, pubs, clubs and world-famous attractions aplenty, there’s plenty to see and do in the lead up to the festivities too.

-Pretty much the largest New Year’s celebration in the country, the event marks the culmination of the Winter Festival of Lights, running this year from 5 November – 31 January, 2012.
+Pretty much the largest New Year’s celebration in the country, the event marks the culmination of the Winter Festival of Lights.
 Not only is the event free, but there are no less than two full firework displays set against one of the world’s most dramatic backdrops.
 This televised event regularly attracts crowds in excess of 30,000, so a party atmosphere is guaranteed.
 Oh, and there’s a music concert thrown in for good measure.

 Fancy celebrating New Year’s under swaying palm trees and a starlit sky?
 World-famous for its full-moon parties and festive spirit, Koh Phangan is a hugely popular destination for travellers the world over.
 Of course, New Year’s is no exception.
 Celebrations on this popular Thai island have been known to attract more than 50,000 revellers.
-Just don’t forget your bikini and swimming trunks.
+Just don’t forget your swimsuit.

 Arguably one of the world’s most famous New Year’s extravaganzas – Sydney Harbour provides a truly spectacular setting in which to see in the New Year.
 It’s fair to say the Aussies know how to throw a party, with highlights including an immense firework display and parade of tall ships across the harbour.
 If you’re visiting for a few days and fancy a little daredevil action, why not try the world-famous bridge climb?
 It’s worth noting that the attraction is closed on 30/31 December.